FederatedAI/FATE/python/fate_client/pipeline/README.rst

 Component
 ~~~~~~~~~

-FATE modules are each wrapped into ``component`` in Pipeline API.
+FATE modules are wrapped into ``component``s in Pipeline API.
 Each
 component can take in and output ``Data`` and ``Model``.
 Parameters of
 components can be set conveniently at the time of initialization.
 Unspecified parameters will take default values.
 All components have a
 ``name``, which can be arbitrarily set.
 A component’s name is its
 identifier, and so it must be unique within a pipeline.
 We suggest that
 each component name includes a numbering as suffix for easy tracking.

+Components each may have input and/or output `Data` and/or `Model`.
+For details on inputs and outputs of each component, please refer to
+`guide <./component/README.rst>`__.

 An example of initializing a component with specified parameter values: